ShraddhaGurav7/job-data-pipeline/README.md

 # 🚀 Job Market Data Pipeline

-> End-to-end Data Engineering pipeline to extract, transform, and analyze job market data.
+Built an ETL pipeline using API data ingestion and SQL to analyze job market trends
 ---

 ## 📌 Overview